uclaacm/hackschool-f18/session-2-intro-to-backend/README.md

     response.end();
 });
 ```
-This shows that the server process data and send it back.
+This shows that the server processes data and sends it back.

 What is a `port`?
 Let's say you want to host 2 webpages on your computer at the same time.
 But your computer only has one IP address.
-So, computer scientist invented this concept called `port`, which means there are multiple "entry point" on your computer/server.
+So, computer scientist invented this concept called `port`, which means there are multiple "entry points" on your computer/server.

 Try changing `app.listen(3000)` to `app.listen(8080)`.

 Now, we can only access our page at `localhost:8080/mypage`.